 Proposed law provides that the procedure in cases before military courts shall be the federal Rules for Courts-Martial, as published in the most recent version of the Manual for Courts-Martial, United States, except when such rules are contrary to or inconsistent with the Louisiana Code of Military Justice.
-Provides that the modes of proof in cases before courts-martial shall be the federal Military Rules of Evidence, as prescribed in the most recent version of the Manual for Courts-Martial, United States, except when such rules are contrary or inconsistent with the Louisiana Code of Military Rules of Evidence, as prescribed in the most recent version of the Manual for Courts-Martial, United States, except when such rules are contrary or inconsistent with the Louisiana Code of Military Justice.
-Authorizes the governor or adjutant general to promulgate additional rules and regulation regarding courts-martial procedure.
+Provides that the modes of proof in cases before courts-martial shall be the federal Military Rules of Evidence, as prescribed in the most recent version of the Manual for Courts-Martial, United States, except when such rules are contrary to or inconsistent with the Louisiana Code of Military Justice.
+Authorizes the governor or adjutant general to promulgate additional rules and regulations regarding courts-martial procedure.